tensorflow/community/rfcs/20200712-tfrt-kernel-fallback.md

 ## Calling kernel

-We add a new TFRT BEF kernel called `tfd.kernel_fallback`.
+We add a new TFRT BEF kernel called `tfrt_fallback.kernel_fallback`.
 This kernel directly calls a TF kernel’s `Compute` method by creating `TFRTOpKernel*` data structures that forward to corresponding TFRT concepts.
 For example, the following code accesses an input in `llvm::ArrayRef<tfrt::RCReference<tfrt::AsyncValue>>` which